ojacques/ojacques.github.io.prev/_posts/2020-07-28-online-proctored-exam-for-AWS-certification.md

 ## Getting certified

 I have been working - hands on - in an AWS cloud environment since 2017.
 I learned a lot since then, and it was time to get certified.
-[AWS Certified Solutions Architect - Associate](https://aws.amazon.com/certification/certified-solutions-architect-associate/) looked like the the best fit for me to get started.
+[AWS Certified Solutions Architect - Associate](https://aws.amazon.com/certification/certified-solutions-architect-associate/) looked like the best fit for me to get started.

 Both a challenge and also a way to make sure I was not missing obvious notions or services I should have known when designing architectures.